 HMRC has yet to provide further details on certain aspects regarding the scope of the legislation, so this guidance note provides an overview of the requirements published to date.

 HMRC has published some very high level guidance and a copy can be found via the following link: HMRC tax strategy publication high level guidance.

 The businesses who are required to publish their UK tax strategy are:

 qualifying UK company, and

 Hereafter described as ‘qualifying businesses’.
 The above terms are described in detail in Finance Act 2016, Sch 19, Part 1 and in HMRC tax strategy publication high level guidance.
 However, broadly speaking they include UK businesses with a turnover, by reference to the previous financial year, of more than £200 million and / or with a balance sheet totalling more than £2 billion.

-Please note that there is a provision to include MNEs subject to country by country reporting requirements with a global annual turnover of £568m, in the UK, either in their own right or if their head of group were tax
+Please note that there is a provision to include MNEs subject to country by country reporting requirements with a global annual turnover of £568m, in the UK, either in their own right or if

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.